-Each and every one of us has to spend at least some time in the clinic or the hospital for our own medical needs, so take advantage of these opportunities to connect with the professionals you interact with in these settings.
-Your doctor may be willing to allow you to shadow them, or otherwise they may have colleagues who will take observers.
+We all spend some time in the clinic or the hospital for our own medical needs.
+Take advantage of these opportunities to connect with the professionals you interact within these settings.
+Your doctor may be willing to allow you to shadow them, or otherwise, they may have colleagues who will take observers.
 Next time you see them, mention that you are interested in a career in the medical field and try to guide the conversation toward an inquiry about shadowing.
 It can’t hurt to ask!

 - Find a Shadowing Program

 Some organizations, such as student groups or hospitals, have shadowing programs that match pre-health students with medical professionals.
-These are a great option because the work of finding someone to shadow is done for you.
-Keep in mind that an application is almost always required for such programs, so this may not be the easiest or quickest way to begin observing in the medical field.
-Additionally, be aware that you may not be able to choose exactly which role or medical specialty you will shadow.
+These programs do the work of finding someone to shadow for you.
+Remember that an application is almost always required for such programs, so this may not be the easiest or quickest way to begin observing in the medical field.
+Additionally, be aware that you may not be able to choose precisely which role or medical specialty you will shadow.
 Despite these limitations, shadowing programs are great resources and often can provide an opportunity to gain many hours of observation time.

 - Get Involved

 If you currently have few personal connections to the medical field, branch out and make some!
-Getting involved with research or volunteering is a great way to expand your network and interact regularly with health professionals.
-Look for hospital volunteering programs that put you in close contact with the medical staff – some will even encourage pre-health students to look for shadowing opportunities while there.
-If research is an interest of yours, this can also be an excellent way to meet medical professionals, as many biomedical or clinical research teams include at least one clinician.
+Getting involved with research or volunteering is a great way to expand your network and regularly interact with health professionals.
+Look for hospital volunteering programs that put you in close contact with the medical staff – some will even encourage pre-health students to look for shadowing opportunities while volunteering.
+If research is your interest, this can also be an excellent way to meet medical professionals, as many biomedical or clinical research teams include at least one clinician.
 But of course, the primary reason for pursuing research or volunteering should be interest in the activity itself – making great connections is a secondary benefit of your involvement.

 - Cold Emailing

-Though shadowing opportunities can be difficult to find, they are certainly worth the effort.
-It is advisable to shadow in a variety of medical settings and specialties to help improve your understanding of what type of career is right for you.
+Though shadowing opportunities can be challenging to find, they are certainly worth the effort.
+It is advisable to shadow in various medical settings and specialties to help improve your understanding of what type of career is best for you.
 If you struggle to find clinicians willing to have you observe them at work, employ some of these strategies and a bit of persistence, and you are likely to be successful.
 Good luck, and happy shadowing!